Engineers Australia: Governance

 The National Congress is a representative body of some 35 members, which elects and monitors the Board of Engineers Australia.
 The responsibilities and structure of National Congress are determined by the Royal Charter and By-laws.
 The Board is Engineers Australia's governing body.
 It has six members and its role is comparable to that of a company board.
 It appoints and liaises with the Chief Executive Officer, sets regulations and policies, sets strategic directions, and monitors the organisation's financial sustainability and performance.
 Each of Engineers Australia's nine divisions is led by a division committee of the division members.
 A division committee is responsible to and under the direction of the Board.
 A division group delivers specific services to the members of the Division, within a specific field of practice, area of interest or geographic area.
 Each of Engineers Australia's nine colleges is led by a College Board of the college members.
 College Boards are under the direction of the Board.

-The patron of Engineers Australia is the Governor-General of Australia, David Hurley.
+The patron of Engineers Australia is the former Governor-General of Australia, David Hurley.

 Regulatory schemes

 There is no formal system of regulation for engineers throughout Australia.
 Engineering services are regulated under a variety of Acts in ad hoc areas, many of which relate to engineers in the building and construction industry.
-There are also many pieces of subordinate legislation, such as regulations, by-laws and orders-in-council that impose various prescriptive standards and incur unnecessary costs to the engineering industry in complying.
+There are also many pieces of subordinate legislation, such as regulations, by-laws and orders-in-council that impose various prescriptive standards.
 In Queensland, persons who are not registered with the Board of Professional Engineers Queensland are prohibited from offering or providing professional engineering services.
 The only exception is for individuals who practise under the direct supervision of registered professional engineers.